aiden-thanhp/Project-_GrubDash-_Qualified-Thanh_Phan-Solution/README.md

-# decoder-ring-javascript
+# GrubDash Backend

 This is a project I have with Thinkful course - using Node JS and Express to build backend for a order-taking sites.
-I reapplied the same project with Knex and built the front-end of the website.

-You can find the back-end project here:

-You can find the front-end project here:
+You can look at the deployed front-end site here: https://starter-grub-dash-front-end-eight.vercel.app/